Joesmart-git/sea-co2-data-cleaning/README.md

 ## The Challenge & Methodology
 To prepare this data for accurate reporting, I executed an end-to-end data cleansing workflow:

-* **Geographical Standardization & Deduplication:** Unified inconsistent naming conventions (e.g., merging "Burma" and "Myanmar" under MMR) and removed completely duplicate rows to prevent artificially inflated aggregates.
+* **Geographical Standardization & Deduplication:** Unified inconsistent naming conventions and removed 64 duplicate rows (reducing the dataset from 1,074 to 1,010 unique records) to prevent artificially inflated aggregates.
-* **Complex Text-to-Number Conversions:** Extracted numerical values from dirty strings in the year column (e.g., converting "Year 1919" into 1919) and converted written text formats in the population column (e.g., "118 thousand" or "264.6 Million") into standardized integers.
+* **Complex Text-to-Number Conversions:** Extracted numerical values from dirty strings (e.g., converting "Year 1919" into 1919), successfully preserving over 70 rows of valuable emissions data that would have otherwise been lost to type-conversion errors..
 * **Mathematical Anomaly Resolution:** Identified impossible negative values in both the population and GDP columns and corrected them using mathematical transformations.
 * **Logical Data Imputation:** Systematically resolved null values in the categorical `income_group` column by referencing the `iso_code` to assign the correct category.